Audrey Amiss: Personal life

 Amiss was born and grew up in Sunderland with her parents, Arthur and Isabelle (Belle) and sister, Dorothy.
 As a child, Amiss attended Bede Grammar School for Girls, where teachers noticed her artistic capabilities.
 After school, Amiss went on to attend the Sunderland College of Art, before winning a scholarship to the Royal Academy School of Art in London in 1954.
 Amiss studied painting at the Royal Academy, but withdrew from her studies in 1958, following what she described as her first breakdown with manic depression and incarceration at Warlingham Park Hospital.
-After her time as an in-patient at Warlingham Park Hospital, she did not return to the Royal Academy.
+After her time as an in-patient, she did not return to the Royal Academy.
 Instead, Amiss trained as a shorthand typist, and worked as a typist for the Ministry of Labour from 1962, and later at Stockwell Unemployment Benefit Office, where she varied her hours of work in periods of poor or unstable mental health.
 For most of her adult life, Amiss lived in South London, in Clapham, with her mother Belle, who had sold the family shop in Sunderland to be nearer to her daughter.
 Belle died in 1989, after which time Amiss lived alone in the flat in Clapham, until her death in 2013, though her family maintained contact and provided her with support.

 Amiss was a keen traveller, and went on numerous holidays abroad, both as a solo traveller on package holidays or with her mother.
 These included holidays to Syria, South America, Russia, Egypt, India and Nepal, Vietnam and China.
 When visiting China in the 1980s, Amiss was restrained and arrested, returned to England and sectioned at Tooting Bec Hospital.

 From 1977, Amiss began assembling photographs and other found materials (mostly newspaper cuttings and unsolicited post or junk mail) into photograph albums.
 Amiss' photographs were mostly from her holidays and travels, visits to London Zoo and local scenes and objects.
 Volumes also included cuttings from newspapers, junk mail and other ephemeral material, including some food packaging.
 From the late 1990s, Amiss shifted to using mostly lined A4 refill pads instead of photograph albums, which were mainly filled with food packaging and associated everyday ephemera (including envelopes, letters, newspaper and magazine cuttings, and packaging from household goods).
 Amiss added commentary and contextual information to these items, such as where and when the item was purchased, associations to the design, and how it tasted, as well as longer-form associations and thoughts arising from the items.
 According to a family member, Amiss began documenting the food she ate in scrapbooks following a Health Visitor's advice to track her diet.
 234 volumes of photograph albums and scrapbooks were found in Amiss' home dating from 1977 to 2013.